Semantic-Layer/Silicon-Vision-Fund/README.md

 We implemented the `afterAddLiquidity` Hook and the `addLiquidity` function.

-- Verifies the caller is the hook contract itself.
 - Checks that the user provides at least `X` ETH worth of liquidity tokens.
 - Ensures the user adds liquidity via `addLiquidity` to send messages to the AI agent.
 - Upon adding liquidity: